BDF-manual-maintenance/BDF-manual-en/source/Input and Output.rst

  H  1   0.9 2 109.0
  End geometry

-Internal coordinate input, using variables to define the value of internal coordinates as follows ( **目前仅简洁输入支持坐标变量！** ) :
+Internal coordinate input, using variables to define the value of internal coordinates as follows ( **Coordinate variables are currently only supported for simple input!** ) :

 .. code-block:: bdf